emperorofmars/nna_unity/readme.md

 Support for additional types can be hot loaded.

 ## How it works
+Assume the following hirachy: `UpperArm.L` → `LowerArm.L` → `LowerArmTwist.L`
-In order to define a `twist-bone` as such, name it the following way:
+In order to define a `twist-bone` component on the `LowerArmTwist.L` node which uses `UpperArm.L` as the source, rename it the following way:
 ```
 LowerArmTwist.L$nna:twist-bone:weight:0.6
 ```
 The actual node name is `LowerArmTwist.L` and the NNA component type is `twist-bone`.
 The NNA definition, starting with `$nna` will be removed from the node-name.
 If the node-name consists only of the NNA definition, the entire node will be deleted after processing.

-The Parser for the type `twist-bone` will create a `RotationConstraint` and set the source weight to 0.6.
+The Parser for the type `twist-bone` will create a Unity `RotationConstraint` and set the source weight to 0.6.
 Since no explicit source is specified, it will take the parent of the parent as the source.

-If the source was to be specified, the character limit for one node would be very likely reached.
+If the source was to be specified, the character limit for a node in Blender would be very likely reached.
 In that case the node could be named the following way:
 ```
 LowerArmTwist.L$nna:$multinode
 ```

-In that case the node has to have one or more childnodes whose names have to consist purely of NNA definitions, each starting with a line number.
+In that case the node has to have one or more child-nodes, whose names have to consist purely of NNA definitions, each starting with `$$` followed by a line number.
 The child-node(s) could be named the following way:
 ```
 $$01$nna:twist-bone:weight:0.66,target:$ref:../Hand.L
 ```
-I have no clue if the node-order is guaranteed to be preserved across various file-formats and their various implementations.
+I have no clue if the node-order is guaranteed to be preserved across various file-formats and their various implementations, hence the explicit line-number.
 The default line-number length is 2.
 Should the definition exceed 99 lines/child-nodes, then the NNA node can be defined as follows:
 ```
 LowerArmTwist.L$nna:$multinode:3
 ```